 When someone mentions a physical therapist, the first thing that comes to your mind would probably be treatment post-surgery for joint-related issues or for mobility assistance.
 But did you know that experienced physical therapists are trained to treat a host of other ailments that many have not even heard of?
-Let us look at three of the most surprising ailments that physical therapists can treat so you would know who to recommend if you ever happen to come across someone with the following ailments.
+Let us look at 3 surprising ailments that physical therapists can treat so you would know who to recommend if you ever happen to come across someone with the following ailments.

 Jaw Pain / Discomfort (TMD)

 If you have ever had the unfortunate experience of a temporary jaw discomfort from over chewing, then you would know how it feels like for patients with chronic jaw pain and discomfort.
 This is known in the medical community as temporomandibular joint disorder (TMD) and causes range from poor teeth alignment, fractures, chronic jaw clenching, and even poor posture.
 As can be seen from the causes, it is no wonder that physical therapists seem to be the right healthcare professional to go to if you are hoping to have your jaw discomfort treated.